The list of recurring expenses we can forget to cancel goes on and on. It includes:

 - Credit card bills — at least one year’s worth

 - Bank/debit card statements — at least one year’s worth

 - Emails (and anywhere else you might have receipts) — at least one year’s worth

 Combing through financial statements and receipts helps you to identify subscriptions and memberships for which you did not go through an app.

 You want to go through at least one year’s worth of statements and receipts to make sure you identify subscriptions and memberships for which you are being charged only once a year, rather than monthly or weekly.

 Looking through your settings for whatever app stores you use helps you to identify subscriptions and memberships you obtained through an app.
 Popular Science explains:

 “If you’ve subscribed to something through the iOS App Store or the Google Play Store, you’ll have used the payment credentials registered with Apple or Google.
 And that means they’ll have records of any recurring payments.
 Reviewing these records gives you a quick way to see how much you’ve been paying, and whether you should consider canceling any given subscription.”

 Have you ever used a service to find or cancel old subscriptions or memberships?
-Or have you done this on your own?
 Tell us about your experience and if you’d recommend it to others by commenting below or on Facebook.